 - Computing at KS3 is taught by using Scratch and Python applications in which they make their own computer programs.

 - Pupils are also working on various projects such as designing a computer network, financial modelling using spreadsheets and using Computer Aided Design tools.

 - Year 8’s get to choose Computer Science as an option for Year 9, which is recommended for those learners wanting to go on to study Computer Science GCSE.

-- At KS4 we offer OCR Computing/Computer Science
+- At KS4 we offer OCR Computer Science

-- The courses consist of a controlled assessment part and an exam.
+- The course consists of a controlled assessment project and 2 exams.
 The course has recently changed and will be awarded 1-9.

 - This course is assessed by 42% coursework and 58% examination.

 - In Year 12 learners will complete Unit 1 - Information Technology Systems which will take 120 hours of learning and require an exam at the end of the year.
 The learners will also complete Unit 3 Using Social Media in Business which will require learners to create their own social media marketing campaign.